Havdep/Redux-Project/README.md

 # Nipun's Redux Shopping Cart

-Nipun's Redux Shopping Cart is a simple React application that allows users to add and remove items from their shopping cart.
+Nipun's Redux Shopping Cart is a React application that allows users to add and remove items from their shopping cart.

 # Netlify Live Link
 [Live Demo](https://astonishing-puffpuff-dc7f3a.netlify.app/)